guibueno/guibueno.github.io/_docs/04-practice.markdown

 In the present scenario, tasks *1*, *2*, and *3* are not directly linked to language learning.
 They are called **extraneous cognitive load**.

-This extraneous cognitive load use too much of the learner’s working memory resources, in lieu of productive learning (Sweller, 2010, p.
+This extraneous cognitive load uses too much of the learner’s working memory resources, in lieu of productive learning (Sweller, 2010, p.
 43).

-As a result, not only those simple tasks could become very hard to execute, they would also become much less effective and less pleasant.
+As a result, not only could those simple tasks become very hard to execute, they would also become much less effective and less pleasant.

 #### Intrinsic Cognitive Load

 On the other hand, task *4* is where the **intrinsic cognitive load** occurs.
 In other words, it is the only task that is relevant to the goal of "schema acquisition and automation" (Sweller, 2010, p.
 43).

+(XXX)Add definition of Extraneous Cognitive Load

 Devoting most of the learner's attention to task *4* is, therefore, crucial to make this whole practice time an effective learning experience.
 As Sweller puts it,